anupeshverma/Stone-Paper-Scissor-GDSC/README.md

 # Stone Paper Scissor

+## Implement CSS on the website by youself as per your convenience and try to add animations in it
  Try to understand the code implement by yourself